Although I’ve always had this sense, approaching my forties has made me realize with clarity that society’s goals differ from those of individuals.

 What if freedom were defined by the ability to make choices?
 The choice to pollute or not, the choice to pay social charges or invest that money, the choice to step outside the path laid out by society and live on your own terms.

-While not everyone may be suited for this kind of life, the absence of choice can be akin to a form of slavery.
+While not everyone may be suited for this kind of life, the absence of choice can be akin to a form of slavery, an infringement upon individual sovereignty and the sacrifice of personal destiny.

 GIPHY App Key not set.
 Please check settings